abpframework/abp/docs/Dependency-Injection.md

 #### Manually Registering

 In some cases, you may need to register a service to the `IServiceCollection` manually, especially if you need to use custom factory methods or singleton instances.
-In that case, you can directly add services just as <a href="https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection" target="_blank">Microsoft documentation</a> describes.
+In that case, you can directly add services just as [Microsoft documentation](https://docs.microsoft.com/en-us/aspnet/core/fundamentals/dependency-injection) describes.
 Example:

 ````C#
 public class BlogModule : AbpModule